Skip to main menu Skip to content Skip to footer

 Depression plus anxiety

 Two serious problems that are directly associated with teenage depression and anxiety are suicidal thinking (or behavior) and substance abuse.
-Suicide is the third leading cause of death among adolescents and young adults aged 15 to 24, and we know that most kids who commit suicide have been suffering from a psychiatric illness.
+Suicide is the third leading cause of death among adolescents and young adults aged 15 to 24, and we know that most kids who die by suicide have been suffering from a psychiatric illness.
 Especially at risk are teenagers who hide their depression and anxiety from parents and friends.
-That’s why it’s important to be alert to signs of these disorders—withdrawal, changes in school performance, eating habits, sleeping patterns, things they enjoy doing—even when teenagers aren’t forthcoming about how they feel.
+That’s why it’s important to be alert to signs of these disorders — withdrawal, changes in school performance, eating habits, sleeping patterns, things they enjoy doing — even when teenagers aren’t forthcoming about how they feel.

 Similarly, the majority of teenagers who develop substance abuse problems also have a psychiatric disorder, including, most commonly, anxiety or depression, which is another important reason to get treatment in a timely way.